Table of Contents

 Taking the time to back up your AD environment before you start to remove accounts is also a wise practice.
 You may want to document the accounts you plan to remove and cite the reasons for deleting them, just so you have a record.

 Be Vigilant About Patch Management and Vulnerability Scanning

 This tip may seem mundane or obvious.
 However, you need to move fast to patch Active Directory vulnerabilities, just as you should do to protect any other critical system.
 Be sure to scan for and remediate AD vulnerabilities often—once a month or on a more frequent basis, if possible.
 Prioritise fixes that pose the most serious risk to your business and users.
 And identify and address any outdated or unsupported software as well.

 By implementing these security best practices, organisations can strengthen their AD security posture and minimise the risks to their IT infrastructure.

 Active Directory: The Authority in Enterprise Resource Management

-Active Directory is the ultimate directory service that keeps stored data organised, optimised, and secure.
-With Active Directory Domain Services (AD DS), IT teams can create a hierarchy of domains and subdomains, making managing user authentication, authorisation, and resource management easier.
+Active Directory is the ultimate directory service that keeps stored data organised, optimised and secure.
+With Active Directory Domain Services (AD DS), IT teams can create a hierarchy of domains and subdomains, which makes managing user authentication, authorisation and resource management easier.

-In turn, the value of using AD includes increased security, simplified administration, and better scalability.
-But teams must implement best practices like strong password policies and regular monitoring to keep their environment secure.
-While understanding the multi-level structure and many components of AD can be complex, its proper implementation provides numerous advantages for a wide range of organisations.
+In turn, the value of using AD includes increased security, simplified administration and better scalability.
+But teams must implement best practices like strong password policies and regular monitoring to keep their AD environment secure.